 Breath support is using the diaphragm and other abdominal muscles to control how quickly you use your air, which give you more voice control.
 This control will allow you to sing longer phrases, higher notes, and for longer periods of time with ease.

 The way you pronounce words and sounds may have to change when singing, especially when singing in certain vocal ranges.
 For example, “I can’t stop” may be sang as “ah can’t stahp” when singing higher, because an “ah” sound is easier to sing when higher in your range.
-Our instructors can help you learn how to modify how you pronounce things for times like these.
+Lastly, our instructors can help you learn how to modify how you pronounce things for times like these.